 - Drains on the floors – These drains ensure that no slipping would happen.
 That is when the floors are wet from cleaning the dogs and the whole place.

-Ideally, there should be 75-100 sq.ft. space for every dog in a playgroup.
+Ideally, there should be 75-100 sq. ft. space for every dog in a playgroup.
 To sum it up, if there are 15 dogs in a group, the required playspace must be 1500 sq. ft.
 Small space could not accommodate a lot of time per group.
 Therefore, what would happen is they might stay inside their cages more often.
-You may ask how many hours do dogs spend to play and stay in their cages.
+You may ask how many hours do dogs spend playing and stay in their cages.

 2 Consider choosing between different types of facilities